embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 ## Summary
 Using the Arduino CLI gives you full control over the build process, from compiling to uploading sketches, without relying on the Arduino IDE.
 It’s perfect for automation, reproducibility, and integrating Arduino projects into advanced workflows or CI/CD pipelines.
-In the next post, we’ll explore how to automate builds and uploads.

 ## More reading
 - [https://docs.arduino.cc/arduino-cli/](https://docs.arduino.cc/arduino-cli/)